 Mitten Clubhouse (Our Mug Club)

 Checkout availability next time you're in the taproom!
-Memberships are currently open, but they won't last long so get 'em while you can.
+Memberships aren't currently open, so check back at the end of the year.

 Personalized 21oz mug * $1 off pours everyday * $2 off growler fills anytime * $1 off howler fills anytime * Clubhouse Tuesday specials- 50% off regularly priced beer, 50% off appetizers from 5-6pm, and 15% off pizza every Tuesday * Invites to exclusive events * Early tappings for specialty release beers *